typescript-eslint/typescript-eslint/packages/website/blog/2024-02-12-announcing-typescript-eslint-v7.md

 There is one big feature that's also shipping with this release:<br />
 🎉 **_Official support for ESLint Flat Configs!_** 🎉

 With v7 we're releasing a new package - `typescript-eslint`.
 This package can be imported within your [flat config](https://eslint.org/docs/latest/use/configure/configuration-files-new) to access our configs, plugin, and parser.
-This package also exports a utility function which will allow you to write type-checked configuration files!
+This package also exports a utility function called `config` which will allow you to write type-checked configuration files!

 Because this new package includes dependencies on our plugin and parser meaning you can replace those dependencies entirely: